Apple Salary Negotiation: How To Negotiate Your Apple Job Offer

 It’s best to avoid starting the negotiation until you have an offer in hand.
 You don’t want to jeopardize your chances of receiving the job offer by negotiating too early with Apple, and you’ll have more leverage once the hiring team has selected you as the ideal candidate for the role.
 We highlight how to avoid starting the negotiation early and share our salary expectations scripts here.

 Based on our experience helping hundreds of clients successfully negotiate job offers, we’ve identified five key steps that will help you navigate your Apple salary negotiation.
-However, if you’d prefer to work through these steps with a salary negotiation professional, reach out to our team for a consultation on your salary negotiation with Apple.
+While these are the key steps to a Apple salary negotiation, we strongly recommend you work with a Apple Salary Negotiation Coach to ensure success in your Apple offer negotiation by getting all of our strategies.

 1) UNDERSTAND THE COMPONENTS OF YOUR APPLE JOB OFFER